Do you need Mobile Payment Processing Solutions?

 Square is an application that is designed to replace your current POS software.
 With Square, you can manage customer information, create promotions, and track your inventory.
 Square is a free application for any mobile platform.

 You can also connect a credit card swipe to your tablet or smartphone.
 Some are small swipes (they literally look like small squares that plug into your device), while others use a chip reader.
-However, unlike Payment Pro’s, Square has less possibilities when it comes to high risk merchant account services.
+However, unlike Payment Pro’s, Square has fewer possibilities when it comes to high-risk merchant account services.

 If you do opt for Square just make sure you pick out a card reading device that is compatible with your mobile equipment.

 You don’t want to pick out something that plugs into a headphone jack, only to remember your smartphone no longer has a headphone jack.
 This can be incredibly annoying for a business owner.

 When diving deep into Squares software features it is important to understand that in order to take advantage of these features you will need to subscribe to the software, which comes with a high monthly fee.
 High-Risk Payment Pro’s is incredibly user friendly and does not expect high monthly fees.

 When signing up with High-Risk Payment Pro’s, some of the features you’ll find include payroll, creating a loyalty program for customers, plus the ability to manage your physical, Internet, and mobile locations, all from the same application.

 If you run primarily in the Apple ecosystem for your mobile equipment you should look into SumUp (it does have some Android features but it excels on Apple devices).

 The transaction cost is a bit lower than what PayPal is at 2.65% (as of June 2020), and it doesn’t change this charge based on the credit card used for payment.
 You also don’t need to sign up for a contract.

 This allows you to experiment with SumUp to see if you like it.
 If you don’t, you can close up the service and move on without any kind of fee or penalty.